remetremet/FreeBSD-configs/PACKAGES.md

-Packages
+Packages I use and I recomend to use on every FreeBSD server
 ===

-Basic packeges on all servers
+Essential packeges on all servers
 ---
 - bash
 - bash-completion